jgoos/ansible-nnmi-csv-inventory-plugin/README.md

-# ansible NNMi csv inventory plugin
+# Ansible NNMi CSV Inventory Plugin

 The inventory plugin reads a NNMi CSV export with network devices and converts this to an ansible inventory.
 Network devices will be grouped by type.

+What is NNMi?
+NNMi is a network management software provided by Microfocus, which provides visibility into the performance and availability of network devices.
+The CSV export contains information about the devices managed by NNMi.

-## Configure
+## Configuring the plugin

-- Create a config file:
+1. Create a config file:

 ``` yaml
 ---